-Many pension plans will allow you the choice of receiving a monthly pension payment for the rest of your life or taking a lump sum distribution equal to the value of their pension.
+A pension plan will allow lump sum distributions equal to the value of your pension or the choice of receiving a monthly pension payment for the rest of your life.
 There are positives and negatives as to whether a lump sum might be a good idea for you.

 When a Lump Sum is a Good Idea

-- A pension is taxable income.
-If you do not need monthly payments right away, you could defer recognizing the income until you are 70 ½ similar to an IRA.
+- If you do not need monthly payments right away.
+Because a pension is taxable income, you could defer recognizing the income until you are 70 ½ similar to an IRA.

 - If you are a skilled investor or have a financial advisor who is a fiduciary, investing your lump sum properly may give you greater control over your lifestyle.
 For more information on what a fiduciary is, please click here.